-Clarinetist Daniel Friberg has performed in concert halls across the United States, as well as in South Korea, Russia, the Czech Republic, Belgium, Hungary, Austria, Italy and France.
-Past orchestral engagements include the Connecticut Virtuosi Chamber Orchestra, Cedar Rapids Symphony, Duluth-Superior Symphony, Minnesota Orchestra, New World Symphony and American-Russian Young Artists Orchestra, including performances under conductors Michael Tilson-Thomas, James Conlon, Leon Botstein, Valery Gergiev, Bramwell Tovey, Bobby McFerrin and Peter Oundjian.
+Clarinetist Daniel Friberg has performed across the United States and in South Korea, Russia, the Czech Republic, Belgium, Hungary, Austria, Italy and France.
+Past orchestral engagements include the Connecticut Virtuosi Chamber Orchestra, Cedar Rapids Symphony, Duluth-Superior Symphony, Minnesota Orchestra, and New World Symphony, including performances under conductors Michael Tilson-Thomas, James Conlon, Leon Botstein, Valery Gergiev, Bramwell Tovey, Bobby McFerrin and Peter Oundjian.

 From 2009 to 2010 he was a fellow of the Belgian American Education Foundation (B.A.E.F.), studying with Eddy Vanoosthuyse, Frank Coryn, and Vincenzo Casale at the Royal Ghent Conservatory of Music in Belgium.
 (Click HERE for Dan's blog documenting the family's year in Ghent.)
 During his time in Belgium, Dr. Friberg became interested in early clarinets (see below), an expertise he continues to develop.
 In 2014 he was the featured clarinet guest artist at the Simpson College Single Reed Symposium, and in the spring of 2015 was visiting instructor of clarinet at Winona State University.
+He taught at the University of Wisconsin-La Crosse during the 2018-2019 school year.
 A Minneapolis native, Daniel Friberg earned his Bachelor of Arts and Master of Music degrees at Yale University, studying with clarinet soloist David Shifrin, and his Doctor of Musical Arts degree at the University of Minnesota, studying with Burt Hara of the Minnesota Orchestra.
-He currently serves as Second and E-flat Clarinet in the Waterloo-Cedar Falls Symphony, teaches privately in the Twin Cities, and is co-manager of the combined printed music departments of Groth Music Co. and Eble Music Co. in Bloomington, MN.
+He served as Second and E-flat Clarinet of the Waterloo-Cedar Falls Symphony from 2011-2018.
+He is co-manager of the combined printed music departments of Groth Music Co. and Eble Music Co. in Bloomington, MN.